Illicium floridanum aka Florida Anisetree

 Florida Anisetree, Purple Anise, Florida Anise Tree

-How to care for Florida Anisetree
+How difficult is it to take care of Florida Anisetree

 Florida Anisetree is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.